gateio/gateapi-go/docs/SpotApi.md

 > []BatchOrder AmendBatchOrders(ctx, batchAmendItem, optional)

-Batch modification of orders
+Batch modification of orders.

 Modify orders in spot, unified account and isolated margin account by default.
 Modify uncompleted orders, up to 5 orders can be modified at a time.
 Request parameters should be passed in array format.
 If there are order modification failures during the batch modification process, the modification of the next order will continue to be executed, and the execution will return with the corresponding order failure information.
 The call order of batch modification orders is consistent with the order list order.
-The return content order of batch modification orders is consistent with the order list order.
+The return is consistent with the order list order.

 ### Required Parameters